ykunus/nlp-projects/README.md

 # NLP Projects Repository

 ## Overview
-This repository contains various Natural Language Processing (NLP) projects implemented as part of coursework.
-Each project explores different core NLP concepts, ranging from language modeling to part-of-speech tagging and classification tasks.
+This repository contains various Natural Language Processing (NLP) projects implemented as part of coursework at Brandeis Univeristy for 243COSI-114A-1 : Fundamentals of Natural Language Processing I. Each project explores different core NLP concepts, ranging from language modeling to part-of-speech tagging and classification tasks.

 ---